Monastery of Saint Anthony Trip Hurghada Booking

 The whole process of baptism takes about half an hour.
 All participants pray on the water of baptism for the child immersed three times in water sanctified with oil.
 On this particular occasion, parents dressed the baby all in white.

-The parents go to church after the child is born by forty days if it were a boy and eighty days if it were a girl.
-Baptism is immediately followed by two hours of prayer, during which the child receives the divine secrets, called “Tanawel”.
+The parents go to church after the child is born by forty days if it is a boy and eighty days if it is a girl.
+Baptism is immediately followed by two hours of prayer, during which the child receives the divine secrets called “Tanawel”.
 The parents then celebrate with their friends and relatives as they offer them sweets.

-Some married couples, who wish for pregnancy, pray in the church closest to their home.
+Some married couples who wish for pregnancy pray in the church closest to their home.
 Furthermore, they promise God to donate money or achieve a good deed for a specific church if God were to make their wish come true.
-On the baptism day, these couples would have to fulfil their promises.
+These couples would have to fulfil their promises on the day of the baptism.

 Marriage Ceremony

-The entire marriage ceremony nowadays takes place in a church due to an official announcement from the church that all marriages would have to occur within church walls.
-However, in the past, Copts performed some marriages rituals at home.
-The newly-married couples celebrate with their relatives and friends in a restaurant, a hotel or a club, otherwise, go home straight away.
-Very religious teams leave for a monastery, each to their monastery to fast and pray for three successive days.
+Nowadays, the entire marriage ceremony takes place in a church due to an official announcement from the church that all marriages have to occur within church walls.
+However, in the past, Copts performed some marriage rituals at home.
+The newly married couples celebrate with their relatives and friends in restaurants, hotels or clubs; otherwise, they go home immediately.
+Very religious teams leave for a monastery, each to their monastery to fast and pray for three days.

 Praying

-Kamel is a “Shamaas” (deacon) and prays in the church four days a week and on Friday’s, too.
-His wife prays on Sundays and Wednesdays, their children on Fridays during school time and Sundays when they are off from school.
+Kamel is a “Shamaas” (deacon) and prays in the church four days a week and on Fridays.
+His wife prays on Sundays and Wednesdays, their children on Fridays during school time and on Sundays when they are off from school.

 Easter

 Sham El-Nessim, also known as “Smelling the Breeze”, is a spring festival celebrated on a Monday.
-It is famous in Egypt and consists of a part of the customs and traditions of the Egyptian people.
+It is famous in Egypt and consists of some of the customs and traditions of the Egyptian people.
 Before Sham El-Nessim, we fast for 55 days.
-We do not eat any animal products during the fasting period, known as “food with a soul”, and we pray at church every day.
+We do not eat animal products during the fasting period, known as “food with a soul”, and we pray at church daily.

-On Easter Day (Sham El-Nessim), we eat fish, eggs, wear new clothes and visit one another.
-The Friday before Sham El-Nessim is called “The Great Friday” when the crucifixion happened. in his day, we all wear black and drink vinegar-like Jesus did when he asked for water, and they gave him vinegar drink instead.
+On Easter Day (Sham El-Nessim), we eat fish and eggs, wear new clothes and visit one another.
+The Friday before Sham El-Nessim is called “The Great Friday” when the crucifixion happened.
+In his day, we all wore black and drank vinegar like Jesus did when he asked for water, and they gave him vinegar drink instead.

 New Year’s Eve

 Before Christmas, we fast for 43 days.
 We can have some food during the day.
 However, traditions do not allow eating “food with a soul” (meat, eggs, milk, cheese, butter).
 However, eating fish is permitted.
-On the day of the feast, we go to church at 8 p.m. and pray until midnight.
-At midnight the lights are turned off inside the church, burning candles.
+We go to church at 8 p.m. on the feast day and pray until midnight.
+At midnight, the lights are turned off inside the church, and candles are burned.
 Then, sweets and toys are handed out among the congregation.

 Death